LHNCBC/loinc-mapping-validator/README.md

 #### Build/host the web validator on your own system

+**Important note:**
+If you plan to build and host this web-based validator in a public accessible fashion or otherwise accessible by a larger number of users, care should be taken to customize the headers and footers so that it is clear that it is not a website of the U.S. National Library of Medicine.
+We'd appreciate it if you could credit us as "based on the open source project from the U.S. National Library of Medicine".

+**Steps to build/host the validator:**
 It's very simple to build and host the web-based validator on your own system, just follow the following steps:
 - Install Node.js on your system if not already